logandk/serverless-wsgi/README.md

 All commands have `local` equivalents that let you run commands through `sls invoke local` rather than `sls invoke`, i.e. on the local machine instead of through Lambda.
-The `local` commands (`sls wsgi command local`, `sls wsgi exec local` and `sls wsgi manage local`) take the same arguments as their remote counterparts documented above.
+The `local` commands (`sls wsgi command local`, `sls wsgi exec local`, `sls wsgi flask local` and `sls wsgi manage local`) take the same arguments as their remote counterparts documented above.

 ### Explicit routes